SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Christmas is a lovely time to be in San Francisco, as nothing closes due to snow; rather, it is usually sunny but crisp out, and perfect for a stroll around town.

-Take in the holiday decorations as you explore the Mission district's murals or the shops at Pier 39.
-Up until Christmas Eve, you could also catch a holiday show like The Nutcracker ballet, A Christmas Carol, or Cirque du Soleil's Amaluna.
+Take in the holiday decorations as you explore the Mission District's murals or the shops at Pier 39.
+Up until Christmas Eve, you could also catch a holiday show like The Nutcracker Ballet and others.

 Click below for many more ideas on where to eat and what tours to take.